hunterloftis/newton/readme.md

 ## Philosophy

-I started Newton after struggling to find a physics engine that was powerful enough to complete my physics-based project without feeling like I was programming in C++.
+I started Newton after struggling to find a physics engine with a normal, simple JavaScript API that was also powerful enough to complete my non-trivial physics-based project.

 Until Newton, the best physics libraries available for JavaScript were [Box2d](https://github.com/kripken/box2d.js/) and